 Automation produces huge amounts of information which in turn creates a more analytical customer for the supply chain to talk to ¬– one that looks to suppliers to create marginal improvements in their products or advice leading to a measurable, meaningful benefit for the farm.

-Robotics’ most significant value could yet to be unlocked as the supply chain deploys new technology to the arable and vegetable sectors.
+Robotics’ value continues to expand significantly as the supply chain deploys new technology to the arable and vegetable sectors.

-Automated weeding machines, for example, are becoming available across the world but their potential is yet to be fully explored.
+Automated weeding machines, for example, are becoming available across the world.
 Their ability to straddle rows of crops and mechanically remove any weeds could work in tandem with applications of crop protection products.

 The arable sector is often where new farm technology is targeted, but livestock farmers are just as adaptable to change if they see a performance or financial benefit.